'); ?>

 Manufacturing Services & Engineering

-In this guide, the HVAC experts at Sur-Seal are going to break down the UL flammability standards you need to be aware of, factors to consider, and questions to ask yourself when making a decision.
-With this information, you can create sturdy products that can resist any flame.
+• In this guide, Sur-Seal HVAC experts break down the UL flammability standards, factors to consider, and questions to ask yourself when deciding.

 What’s the Difference Between Flame Retardant and Retardancy?

-Before we get into different flammability ratings, it’s important to highlight the difference between flame retardancy and flame retardant.
+Before we get into different flammability ratings, it’s essential to highlight the difference between flame retardancy and flame retardant.

-Flame retardancy measures what happens to a material when it’s exposed to flame and how long it takes for that flame to go away.
-A flame retardant is a chemical that is put into materials.
-It’s easy to confuse the two, so understanding how these terms are different will save you some headaches.
+Flame retardancy is a chemical that’s used in materials.
+It also measures what happens to a material when exposed to flame.
+It’s easy to confuse the two, so understanding how these terms differ will save you some headaches.

 What Are the Most Common HVAC Flammability Ratings?

-There are multiple ratings for flame resistance (FR) in HVAC applications, but the most common is UL94 and ASTM E84.
-The main UL94 ratings are:
+HVAC applications have multiple flame resistance (FR) ratings, but the most common are UL94 and UL723/ASTM E84.
+The main UL94 ratings are listed below from lowest (least flame-retardant) to highest (most flame-retardant):

 • HB